timescale/docs.timescale.com-content/api.md

 normally restricts the function to only evaluate values within this time range.
 Thus, the `prev` expression tell the function how to look for values outside of the range specified by the time predicate.
-The `prev` expression will only be evaluated when no previous value is returned by the outer query.
-This happens when the first bucket in the queried time range is empty.
+The `prev` expression will only be evaluated when no previous value is returned by the outer query (i.e., the first bucket in the queried time range is empty).

 #### Sample Usage [](locf-examples)